Do you know who Chandler Bolt is?

 - How to use a giveaway to get 2,239 email subscribers in 10 days

 Online marketing is the real deal.
-Of course guys like Chandler are the exception, but thanks to the power of the internet, everyone can become financially independent now.
+Of course guys like Chandler are the exception, but thanks to the power of the internet, anyone and everyone can become financially independent.

 No 9 to 5.